Svealand: Counties

 Since 1634, Sweden has been divided into counties instead of provinces (see Län).
 Although Svealand is defined in terms of the historical provinces and not the counties, it roughly comprises the modern counties of Dalarna, Örebro, Södermanland, Stockholm, Uppsala, Värmland and Västmanland.

 History

 Svealand was the original Sweden, to which it gave its name.
 This is supported by linguistics and is based on early medieval sources, such as the sagas.
-In Old Norse and in Old English, Svealand and Sweden are synonymous, and described as a separate country from Götaland/Gautland/Geatland.
+In Old Norse and in Old English, Svealand and Sweden are synonymous, and described as a separate country from Götaland.
+Svealand and Götaland were also divided by deep forests, which prevented both polities from being controlled effectively.